Adult Industry Medical Health Care Foundation: History

 It was in 2004 that AIM assisted in the sex-film-industry shutdown, a quarantine that lasted fewer than 60 days.
 A male performer, Darren James, had tested positive for HIV in April and, to prevent another HIV outbreak, an urgent search was initiated for his potentially infected partners.
 A total of four more performers, Bianca Biaggi, Jessica Dee, Lara Roxx, and Miss Arroyo were diagnosed with the virus by the end of the testing rounds, including one unrelated case in New York.
 James had apparently had contact with 12 women since his initial negative HIV test in March upon his return from a Brazilian film shoot.

-In 2009, the Los Angeles Public Health department and the Los Angeles Times claimed there were 16 unreported cases of HIV among adult film actors.
+In 2009, the Los Angeles County Department of Public Health and the Los Angeles Times claimed there were 16 unreported cases of HIV among adult film actors.
 AIM Health Care Foundation reported that these cases were actually members of the general public or people applying to work in the adult film industry that had not yet actually worked in films due to their initial test being positive.

 On October 12, 2010, the Foundation reported that an actor or actress had been infected with HIV.
 The name and gender of the person was not released to the public.
 Vivid Entertainment and Wicked Pictures shut down porn production temporarily to avoid spreading of the virus.
 Although Wicked Pictures has a mandatory condom policy, the company shut down to wait for the quarantine list.

 In early 2011, the AIDS Healthcare Foundation publicly raised questions about AIM clinics' licensing situation, resulting in a shutdown.
 Later that year, the foundation reopened under private ownership, but this was short-lived.

 SxCheck

-In 2006, AIM started offering online services for selecting, scheduling, and paying for tests in affiliation with local clinics and laboratories in many cities via the SxCheck (alternatively AIM Check) website.
+In 2006, AIM started offering online services for selecting, scheduling, and paying for tests in affiliation with local clinics and laboratories in many cities via SxCheck (alternatively AIM Check).
 With secure online access to test results, faking of paper test results was prevented, and workers could select to privately share the results with others online, by email, or by SMS.

 Patient database breach

 AIM Medical's patient database was the source of a massive 2011 data leak containing confidential personal information, including the real names of over 12,000 pornographic actors and their STD test results, which was distributed via the Porn Wikileaks website AIM closed its offices and filed for bankruptcy in May 2011 as a result of a privacy lawsuit challenging AIM's handling of the patient records.
+Oversight of the testing protocol was later assumed by the Free Speech Coalition.